 Tasmanian Weeds Action Fund

-The Tasmanian Weeds Action Fund (WAF) is a $6.4 million state government initiative that supports farmers and other community organisations tackle weeds impacting valuable agricultural and environmental assets across the state.
+Since 2019, the Tasmanian Weeds Action Fund (WAF) has delivered over $6 million to the Tasmanian community to support farmers and other community organisations tackle weeds impacting valuable agricultural and environmental assets across the state.

 old cotton thistle (7).JPG